prajwaltr93/hershey_dataset/README.md

 ./visualise_dataset.py 	    visualise pickled dataset

-./create_globaldataset.py   creates global dataset in /global_dataset directory
+./create_globaldataset.py   creates global dataset in ./global_dataset directory

-./create_localdataset.py    create local dataset in /local_dataset directory
+./create_localdataset.py    create local dataset in ./local_dataset directory

+./create_metadata.py        create a metadata file in respective dataset directory with train, test, validation sample values, helpful when experimenting with number of files to include for training and validation ex : for validation_steps, steps_per_epochs

 This dataset was inspired from paper :